sohanasingh/mysite/content/authors/admin/_index.md

 - Visitors
 ---

-Sohana Singh is a post-doctoral researcher specializing in genetics and bioinformatics at the Oceanographic Research Institute in Durban, South Africa.
-She is part of a team at the forefront of an exciting new project developing DNA metabarcoding as a tool for surveying marine biodiversity from whole communities of zooplankton on the east coast of South Africa.
+I am an innovative scientist with over five years' of experience in data generation, management and analytics.
+I get excited by cool visualizations and using data to tell compelling stories.
+I am currently researcher specializing in genetics and bioinformatics at the Oceanographic Research Institute in Durban, South Africa.
+I am part of a team at the forefront of an exciting new project developing DNA metabarcoding as a tool for surveying marine biodiversity from whole communities of zooplankton on the east coast of South Africa.